Vincent Talio

-Vincent Talio (born March 7, 1981 in Saint-Nazaire) is a French professional football player.
+Vincent Talio (born March 7, 1981) is a French professional football player.
 Currently, he plays in the Championnat Suisse.

 He played on the professional level in the Scottish Football League First Division for Raith Rovers, joining them in July 2003.
 He scored his first and only goal for Raith in a Scottish Cup defeat to Kilmarnock, before leaving the club in February 2004.